NPM hell, it's more than a package dependency problem

 - Do not forget to update your lock file when it's needed by running npm install --save

-DO NOT USE WSL AS ADMINISTRATOR installing the node.js npm stack on your machine AT ALL even if its asking you for root rights (this problem will reduce huge access rights conflict in your system)
+DO NOT USE WSL AS ADMINISTRATOR installing the node.js npm stack on your machine AT ALL, even if it's asking you for root rights (this problem will reduce massive access rights conflict in your system)

 Summary